Indian companies at center of global cyber heist

 "It looks like an isolated, very targeted incident," she said, noting that the major firms in the industry have highly sophisticated protocols to limit fraud damages.

-The big players include First Data Corp, FIS (FIS.N), Galileo Mastercard Inc's (MA.N) Mastercard Integrated Processing Solutions, Tsys (TSS.N) and Visa Inc's (V.N) Visa Debit Processing Service.
+The big players include First Data Corp, FIS, Galileo Mastercard Inc's Mastercard Integrated Processing Solutions, Tsys and Visa Inc's Visa Debit Processing Service.

 Philip Philliou, managing partner of Philliou Partners LLC, a firm that helps banks and retailers select payment processors, predicted smaller processing firms will lose business as a result of this theft.
 Banks will decide they are not willing to assume the additional risk that comes with using smaller firms, he said.